Marc Veyrat: Cuisine

 Marc Veyrat is known for his creativity and use of natural and organic ingredients.
 He specialises in molecular gastronomy.
 Rather than using butter, flour, eggs, oil, or cream, he instead uses roots, mountain plants, mountain herbs, and wild flowers harvested in the French Alps.

 Controversy

+In 2015, Veyrat was fined €100,000 by a French court for illegally destroying 7,000 sq metres of protected forest in the Alps and for ordering a large area of protected wetlands to be dried up.
+On top of the fine, the court ordered him to restore the wetlands.

-After losing his third Michelin star in the 2019 edition of the Red Guide which appeared in January 2019, Marc Veyrat asked in July to be removed from the guide, but Michelin refused.
-In September 2019 he filed a suit against Michelin demanding a full explanation for the lost star, including the notes made by inspectors at the time of their visit and the explicit reasons for the removal of the third star.
+After losing his third Michelin star in the 2019 edition of the Red Guide which appeared in January 2019, he asked in July to be removed from the guide, but Michelin refused.
+In September 2019, he filed a suit against Michelin demanding a full explanation for the lost star, including the notes made by inspectors at the time of their visit and the explicit reasons for the removal of the star.
+He described the suggestion that he had used an English cheese in one of his dishes as "profoundly offensive" and "worse than the loss of my parents".
 However, the judges held that "the independence of the evaluation constitutes the liberty of expression of the guide's inspectors," and ordered him to pay the court costs.